toriihq/handbook/technology/coding_style.md

 ## Standard JS

 Coding style tends to be hard to agree on and leads to a lot of bikeshedding.
-We decided to outsource our decisions to the [standard](https://standardjs.com/) JS coding style.
+Thus we decided to embrace the [JavaScript Standard Style](https://standardjs.com/) style guide.
 It has nothing standard but its name, but it aligns everyone on the same coding style.

-It is used as a plugin to your favorite IDE (vi, WebStorm, vscode) and runs on every commit via a git-commit hook.
+It is used as a plugin to your favorite IDE (`vi`, `WebStorm`, `vscode` etc.) and runs on every commit via a git-commit hook.

 Hopefully, code reviews will never be about coding style, but making the code simple and robust.

 ## Guidelines

+Since not everything related to coding style can be enforced automatically, here are some guidelines you should pay attention to.

-Not strict, but following these will help keep the codebase aligned:
+This is neither a strict nor a comprehensive list, but following these will help keep the codebase aligned:

 **Prefer const over let**